HOW IT ALL GOT STARTED MANY YEARS AGO

 The one spark that guided Chris into a life long adventure with trains happened in August 1964 when the family went on summer vacation and drove to Newton, Iowa to meet Grandma and the rest of the family.
 After the first day at Newton Chris was board and asked his father if he could walk down to the Depot and watch the Rock Island trains.
 After a couple of hours at the Newton Depot the local Rock Island switch crew made a stop in front of the depot and the conductor got off of the engine and came right over to Chris and asked if he would like to take a cab ride.
 You can guess where he spent the rest of the day and come dinner time his father had to come down to the depot and check up on Chris.
 No where to be found soon the Rock Island switch engine came by the depot and there he was riding in the cab and waving at his dad.
 He made it a point to ride in the Rock Island switch engine for the entire week that the family was in Newton.

 Back in California after vacation he started spending his weekends in Cajon Pass taking pictures of the Santa Fe and Union Pacific trains.
-He became good friends with Chad Walker who worked at the Summit Station in Cajon Pass.
+He became good friends with Chard Walker who worked at the Summit Station in Cajon Pass.
 He also spend a lot of time trackside on the Mojave Northern Railroad which was based in Victorville.

 During high school he got involved with rebuilding Mojave Northern steam locomotive No. 2 after it was donated to the California Southern Railroad Museum and moved from Victorville to the Orange Empire Trolley Museum located at Perris, California.
 When No. 2 was moved in a freight train over Cajon Pass Chris was invited by the local Santa Fe trainmaster to ride both steam locomotive No. 2 and Mojave Northern No. 3 down the pass to San Bernardino watching for any hot bearing problems during the movement.
 Chris and Bill Garner rode the locomotives as a team.
 Once No. 2 was back in operation he became it’s fireman and sometimes engineer when Bill Garner would let him over to the right side of the cab.